NJBLAGA/NathanBlaga_T1A2/README.md

 ### **Purpose of Website**

 - The purpose of my portfolio website is to create a professional platform in which I can demonstrate my abilities to future employers.
-- The website in turn provides the audience with not only the current state of my talents, abilities and coding experience but an insight into my personality, professional knowledge, interests, hobbies and mindset.
+- The website in turn provides the audience with not only the current state of my talents, abilities and coding experience, but an insight into my personality, professional knowledge, interests, hobbies and mindset.
-- At its core the website was a project as well as a great indicator of where my strengths and weaknesses lie.
+- At its core, the website was a project as well as a great indicator of where my strengths and weaknesses lie.
   In turn it has created an internal 'roadmap' depicting a more visual understanding of the direction I wish to take on my coding journey.

 ### **Functionality & Features of Website**